Rank-preserving additions for topological vector bundles, after a construction of Horrocks: Introduction

-Our main results for rank $2$ bundles on $\CP^3$ is as follows: \begin{prop}[Topological Horrocks addition] Fix an integer $a_1\in \mathbb Z$.
-Let $\G_{a_1}$ denote the set of topological equivalence classes of complex rank $2$ topological bundles on $\CP^3$ with first Chern class equal to $a_1$. \begin{enumerate} \item[(i)] $\G_{a_1}$ carries an abelian group structure $+_{a_1}$, via an explicit construction on classifying spaces; \item[(ii)] The identity is $L\oplus \underline{\C}$, where $L$ is the complex line bundle determined by $c_1(L)=a_1$ and $\underline \C$ is the trivial complex line bundle; and \item[(iii)] The second Chern class defines a homomorphism $c_2\: \G_{a_1} \to H^4(\CP^3;\Z).$ \end{enumerate} \end{prop} We show this addition agrees with Horrocks' construction as far as possible. \begin{thm} Suppose that $V$ and $W$ are two rank $2$ algebraic vector bundles such that $c_1(V)=c_1(W)=a_1$ and such that the Horrocks sum $V+_HW$ is defined.
-Then as topological vector bundles. \end{thm} Our strategy to prove Theorem~\ref{cor:alg_top_agree_somewhat} is conceptually simple.
-In \cite{AR}, Atiyah and Rees show that any topological rank $2$ bundle on $\CP^3$ is determined by its first and second Chern class together with an additional $\Z/2$-valued invariant $\alpha$, which they define.
-Thus, to prove that $V+_H W$ and $V+_{a_1} W$ are topologically equivalent, it suffices to show their Chern classes and $\alpha$-invariants agree.
+\begin{prop}[Topological Horrocks addition] Fix an integer $a_1\in \mathbb Z$.
+Let $\G_{a_1}$ denote the set of topological isomorphism classes of complex rank $2$ topological bundles on $\CP^3$ with first Chern class equal to $a_1$. \begin{enumerate} \item[(i)] $\G_{a_1}$ carries an abelian group structure $+_{a_1}$, via an explicit construction on classifying spaces; \item[(ii)] The identity is $L\oplus \underline{\C}$, where $L$ is the complex line bundle determined by $c_1(L)=a_1$ and $\underline \C$ is the trivial complex line bundle; and \item[(iii)] The second Chern class defines a homomorphism $c_2\: \G_{a_1} \to H^4(\CP^3;\Z).$ \end{enumerate} \end{prop} \begin{rmk} The existence of a group structure on the underlying set of $\mathcal G_{a_1}$ can also be deduced by identifying elements of $\mathcal G_{a_1}$ with twisted symplectic $K$-theory classes.
+It is not hard to show that this group structure agrees with ours, but our description provides a framework for comparison with Horrocks' construction and for generalization.\end{rmk} We show $+_{a_1}$ addition agrees with Horrocks' construction as far as possible. \begin{thm} Suppose that $V$ and $W$ are two rank $2$ algebraic vector bundles such that $c_1(V)=c_1(W)=a_1$ and such that the Horrocks sum $V+_HW$ is defined.
+Then as topological vector bundles. \end{thm}

+The proof of \Cref{cor:alg_top_agree_somewhat} is conceptually simple.
+In \cite{AR}, Atiyah and Rees show that a topological rank $2$ bundle on $\CP^3$ is determined by its first and second Chern class together with a $\Z/2$-valued invariant called $\alpha$.
+So, to prove that $V+_H W$ and $V+_{a_1} W$ are topologically isomorphic, it suffices to show their Chern classes and $\alpha$-invariants agree.